siestaw/lamps-ESP32/README.md

         "poll_interval": 5 // Seconds to wait before pinging the server for color updates },
     "led": {
-        "red": 26, // PIN of the RED LED
+        "red": 26, // PIN of the red LED
-        "green": 27, // PIN of the GREEN LED
+        "green": 27, // PIN of the green LED
-        "blue": 25 // PIN of the BLUE LED
+        "blue": 25, // PIN of the blue LED
-    }
+        "internal": 2 // PIN of the internal LED (probably doesn't need to be changed) }
 }
 ```